Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 = Is it safe to use my Nostr keys? =
 We recommend using a NIP-07 compatible browser extension like Alby or nos2x for the safest experience.

+= Where is the importer located? =
+The importer is located in the WordPress admin dashboard sidebar, under Tools > Nostr Importer.

 = How do I install the required PHP-GMP extension? = The PHP-GMP extension is required for secure cryptographic operations.
 Here's how to install it:

 For Ubuntu/Debian:

 1. Run: `sudo apt-get update && sudo apt-get install php-gmp`
 2. Restart PHP/web server: `sudo service php-fpm restart` (or apache2 if using Apache)